 Proverbs - I love Proverbs 4:7 today!
 "The beginning of wisdom is this: Get wisdom.
 Though it cost all you have, get understanding."
 How simple and yet profound is that first sentence?
 The beginning of wisdom = get wisdom.
 Can't argue with that! :) The question then becomes how do we get wisdom?
 Or, where do we get wisdom.
 I will say simply, The Bible is the best fount of Wisdom I know of.
 So, reading and studying the Bible on a daily basis = wisdom.
 Then the second sentence in the verse above is great too - though it cost all you have, get understanding.
 Where does understanding come from?
 Again, I'd say the Bible.
 But I'll also say that I think understanding comes from investing in a community of people and being invested in by other people.
 We can't really get understanding on our own, being a "lone ranger."
 We need others in our life so that iron sharpens iron.
 I hope and pray you are in a local church community?
 And I hope and pray you are in a small group of some sort?
 We need others to do life with and to gain understanding.
 Will you find a church or a small group in this next month if you're not part of a church or small group yet?

-Worship God: Our readings today in Psalm 18 verse 28 remind me of the Charlie Hall song "Marvelous Light:"
+Worship Video: Our readings today in Psalm 18 verse 28 reminds me of the fantastic Charlie Hall song "Marvelous Light:"

 Are you running into the Marvelous Light?
 Click here and run!